 The fact that one was his mother and the other his father’s sister who had married Sir Dorab Tata and after whom the Lady Tata Hospital is named was expunged.
 The catalogue introduced the ‘Bhabha ladies’ only to talk about the emeralds and the ‘European-cut diamonds’ that one of them is wearing.
 On the first floor were amazing writing implements of the early 20th century – telescopic pencils and expandable barrel fountain pens.
 One had the signature of Mehri D. Tata embossed on it.
 However, the auctioneer was at a loss when a buyer asked what the pen was doing there.
 One could go on about the erasure of history that such moments exemplify, but there is a larger point.

-“After it was sold I did not believe that the house would be brought down.
-And even now I find it hard to believe that Meherangir has been reduced to rubble”, she showed her feelings in an e-mail message when I informed her that the owner has demolished building.
+When I informed her that the owner had demolished building, she expressed herself in an email: “After it was sold I did not believe that the house would be brought down.
+And even now I find it hard to believe that Meherangir has been reduced to rubble.”

 On June 18, 2014, the Mumbai Mirror reported that Smita-Crishna Godrej, who had purchased Mehrangir, assured her friends that “the iconic home where brothers Homi and Jamshed grew up will not be torn down to make way for a high rise and will only be used as a family home”.
 Of course, the owner is entitled to do whatever she wanted to her property.
 After the auction, Kushroo Suntook, chairperson of the NCPA, said, “Hopefully, it is for end-use.
 I would be upset if the structure is demolished.”